-The Violence Reduction Alliance (VRA) has continued to develop during 2022/23, morphing into the accountable body for delivery of the Serious Violence Duty.
-To this end, the VRA Executive Board has signed off a Partnership Agreement and will be responsible for endorsing a local Violence Reduction Strategy, developing and overseeing action plans to implement the Strategy, agreeing the allocation of funding and ensuring compliance with the provisions of the Serious Violence Duty.
-The Commissioner will act as the convenor and chair of the VRA Board.
+The Violence Reduction Alliance (VRA) continues to oversee the delivery of the local Violence Reduction Strategy and is the accountable body for delivery of the Serious Violence Duty.
+To this end, the VRA Board held a conference to review delivery against the existing strategy, has undertaken consultation and signed off a new Violence Reduction Strategy.
+Action plans to implement the Strategy are being developed and will be overseen the VRA Board.
+The Board has also agreed allocation of the Serious Violence Duty monies, ensuring compliance with the provisions of the Serious Violence Duty.
+The SC is the convenor and chair of the VRA Board.